This blog post will walk you through 12 steps for getting rid of dust inside your computer!

 If you do not have a can of compressed air, try using a computer vacuum instead.
 As a last resort you can blow on some of the components but this is not recommended as you can blow saliva on the components.

-A good option to using compressed air is a computer air duster:
+A good option instead of using compressed air is a computer air duster:

 How often should you clean your PC of dust?